Short-Term Stay Rental Retirement Community

 “We have a repertoire of several hundred songs, all very danceable,” said Ron Chocola, trumpet player and band manager.
 “We play at concerts, parties and dances such as the one at the Oak Park Arms.”

-The Oak Park Arms is a rental retirement community which provides independent and assisted living apartments and a full schedule of activities and services.
+The Oak Park Arms is a rental retirement community which provides senior housing in the form of senior independent living and assisted living apartments.
+Additional services include respite care and an award-winning adult day care program.
 Furnished apartments are also available for a short-term stay – a weekend, a week, a month or longer.

 The dance is free and open to the public.
 Reservations are requested.
 Call 708-386-4040.